What next after AS/A level Mathematics

 Whether you intend to go straight to university after Year 13, or take a gap year, preparing will help you to feel more confident and get you off to a good start.
 Here are some suggestions:

 - Explore the topics likely to be covered in the first year.
 The legacy FMSP produced an example of a typical first year undergraduate module outline, with accompanying resources.
+These can be found in the FMSP Legacy Resources Archive.

 - Explore the maths in AS Further Mathematics, especially matrices and complex numbers.